society-for-the-blind/slate2-proposal/slate2_proposal.md

 **Application software**
 : _"A program or group of programs that is designed for the end user. (...)
 Application software cannot run on itself but is dependent on system software to execute."_[@tth]

+**CRM**
+:   May refer to one of the following definitions that are usually used interchangeably:

+    [_methodology_] One approach to capture and to manage an organization's interactions and relationships with and among entities.

+    [_computer science_] Application software[^footnote-application_software_definition] to persist, process and analyse captured interaction data.

 References
 ==========